kollerma/git-submodule-tools/README.md

   the first level submodules.
 The super repository will resolve the conflict automatically when rcommitting.)

-See also `tests.sh` for an example workflow on how to recover from conflicts.
+See also `tests.sh` for an example work flow on how to recover from conflicts.

 Main scripts